bacpop/PopPUNK/docs/qc.rst

 QC of pairwise distances
 ------------------------
 The second QC step uses the pairwise distances, to enable the removal of outlier samples that may not be part of the taxon being studied.
+This is with reference to a type isolate.
+The type isolate will be selected by PopPUNK, unless specified using ``--type-isolate``.

 By default, the maximum allowed accessory distance is 0.5 to ensure you check for contamination.
 However, many species do really have high accessory values above this range, in which case you